 Eligible groups include any organization that serves Hennepin County residents, except businesses and political groups.

 Receive free activity supplies to engage people in environmental education activities.
-Available supplies include spray bottles to make homemade, green cleaners, reusable bags and reflective pants protectors to encourage biking.
+Available supplies include spray bottles to make homemade, green cleaners, and reusable bags.

 Please plan ahead when ordering supplies.
 Your order will be postmarked within five business days, and it will take another two to three days for the post office to deliver your order.
 If you need your supplies sooner, pick up at the 701 Building (701 4th Avenue South, Suite 700, Minneapolis) is an option.
 Pick-up orders are ready within 2 to 3 business days.